Counterfactual Editing for Search Result Explanation: Introduction

-However, research in cognitive science has shown that human explanations are contrastive \cite{miller2019explanation}, i.e. people explain an observed event using some counterfactual events/contrast cases.\footnote{Although the definitions of `Counterfactual` and `Contrastive` have minor difference in literature ~\cite{ross2020explaining,miller2019explanation,wachter2017counterfactual}, they can be seen as equivalent in SeRE problem setting, as a counterfactual query will naturally lead to a different search result, i.e. a contrast case.} Instead of answering the "Why A" question, counterfactual explanation answers the "Why A rather than B" question.
+However, research in cognitive science has shown that human explanations are contrastive \cite{miller2019explanation}, i.e. people explain an observed event using some counterfactual events/contrast cases.\footnote{Although the definitions of `Counterfactual` and `Contrastive` have minor difference in literature ~\cite{ross2020explaining,miller2019explanation,wachter2017counterfactual}, they can be seen as equivalent in our problem formulation of using counterfactual query as explanation, as a counterfactual query will naturally lead to a different search result, i.e. a contrast case.} Instead of answering the "Why \emph{P}" question, counterfactual explanation answers the "Why \emph{P} rather than \emph{Q}" question.
 For example, Alice gets rejected in credit card application and the counterfactual explanation is, were her credit history to be one year longer, the application would have been approved.
 Such explanations prune the space of causal factors to reduce the users' cognitive load \cite{jacovi2021contrastive,lipton1990contrastive} and provide actionable suggestions \cite{verma2020counterfactual}.
-Although counterfactual explanations have proven effective in other communities~\cite{verma2020counterfactual,ross2020explaining,jacovi2021contrastive}, there is no similar work studying its effectiveness for search systems.
+Although counterfactual explanations have proven effective in other communities~\cite{verma2020counterfactual,ross2020explaining}, there lacks a well-established formulation of counterfactual explanation for search result explanation task.
+Moreover, it is unclear what is the desiderata of such explanations and corresponding evaluation metrics properly evaluate such explanations.

-In this work, we examine the impact of counterfactual explanation within SeRE task.
-We study whether providing counterfactual explanations can be useful to enhance the search session effectiveness and efficiency, and propose a novel method to generate counterfactual explanation for a given document pair within current SERP.
-More specifically, we investigate: